Suppress/issue Telnet NUL at end-of-line for Telnet transmission. Windows only.

 may be 1 or 0

-This setting applies only to Windows systems; it is ignored on UNIX®, Linux, and OpenVMS configurations, in which Telnet is supplied by the operating system vendor.
+This setting applies only to Windows systems; it is ignored on UNIX® and Linux configurations, in which Telnet is supplied by the operating system vendor.

 When 1 (true) TelnetNUL suppresses (does not issue) a NUL character at end-of-line.

 When 0 (false) TelnetNUL issues a NUL character at end-of-line.
 Default.

 0 or 1.
 The default is 0.